-7. Conformance Requirements
+8. Conformance Requirements

-This section describes a protocol feature set that summarizes the conformance requirements of this specification.
+This section describes a protocol feature set that summarizes the conformance requirements of this specification (similar feature sets are provided for XMPP in [RFC6120] and [RFC6121]).
+The summary is purely informational and the conformance keywords of [RFC2119] as used here are intended only to briefly describe the referenced normative text from the body of this specification.
 This feature set is appropriate for use in software certification, interoperability testing, and implementation reports.
 For each feature, this section provides the following information: